Tineler/Shading/README.md

   * Vertex Shader (tbd)
   * Fragment Shader (tbd)

-To view the files, fork this Repo and open the html-files in your browser.
+To view the files, fork this repo and open the html-files in your browser.